OpenIdentityPlatform/OpenIdentityPlatform.org/_posts/2025-09-12-using-google-authenticator-with-openam.md

 ### **Configuring the Authentication Chain**

-In this chain, we will configure authentication so that after authenticating with a username and password, the user is required to enter a one-time password from the Microsoft Authenticator mobile app.
+In this chain, we will configure authentication so that after authenticating with a username and password, the user is required to enter a one-time password from the Google Authenticator mobile app.

 In the administrator console, in the realm settings in the left menu, select Authentication → Chains and click the `Add Chain` button in the list that opens.